capitol reef national park utah

 In the far reaches of northern Minnesota, straddling the Canadian border, you will find a watery wonderland accessible almost exclusively by boat.
 Looking to get away from it all?

-Here, in the pristine waters of vast lakes and the amazing mosaics of wondrous islands and boreal forest, which comprise this special place, you can leave your cares and worries behind you.
+Here, in the clear waters of vast lakes and the amazing mosaics of wondrous islands and boreal forest, which comprise this special place, you can leave your cares and worries behind you.

-Whether you are exploring by land, water or ice there is something for everyone.
+Whether you are exploring by land, water or ice there is plenty to do.
 So, why not voyage to Voyageurs National Park?

 7. Black Hills National Forest